bnspalding/seq-sel/README.md

 project.
 It uses the CC BY-NC 4.0 license (see the LICENSE file).
 The intent behind this license is to make the code within Gen available not only for study, but also for modification and use in non-commercial settings.

-## TODOS

-TODO: update Gen to work with Ratios rather than Floats from sound:Rhyme.Approx